-Water Tank Removal
+Water Tank Removal.

 - 1. Turn off and lock out power to the machine. - 2.
 Turn off water supply and disconnect lines from the tank. - 3.
 Drain the tank and disconnect pump suction tube and drain line tubing and water lines. - 4.
 Disconnect the ice discharge chute. - 5.
-Loosen bolts holding the tank to the cutter assembly until the tank rests on the bars. - 6.
-Loosen bolts holding the tank supports. - 7.
-The tank can then be removed to the side of the machine. - 8.
-Make sure the rubber gasket is in place and aligned properly when the tank is installed and bolted to the freezer.
+Loosen water tank clamp that couples the plastic tank to the cutter housing assembly. - 6.
+The tank can then be removed to the side of the machine.

-Cutter and Bearing Removal/Installation

-Refer to FIGURES 9-14 for parts identification and location.
+Cutter and Bearing Removal/Installation.
+Refer to FIGURES 9-16, 9-17,& 9-18A for parts identification and location